hendrixgotcodes/Find-Githubber/README.md

 To use this online app;
 - [Visit Find Githubber](https://hendrixgotcodes.github.io/Find-Githubber/)
 - Type in the username of the account you want to see Yep!
 Its as simple as that.

+## Version 1.01
+- Ability to search for github users
+- Easy page navigation

 ## How It Works
 **Find Githubber** makes use of a Fetch API (which can instantiated using the windows.fetch object).
 A GET request is made through the Fetch API to the [Github API](https://docs.github.com/en/rest/)

-## `Version 1.01`
-- Ability to search for github users
-- Easy page navigation

 ### About The Dev
 [Instagram](https://www.instagram.com/nolimith3ndrix)